aydinsena/awesome-pagespeed-metrics/README.md

 ### Time to Interactive (TTI)

 Time to interactive is **the time it takes for the page to become fully interactive** (as in Main Thread quiet for 5s).
-Sometimes called Consistently Interactice and not to be confused with First Interactive or First CPU Idle.
+Sometimes called Consistently Interactive and not to be confused with First Interactive or First CPU Idle.
 (Warning: one of the most confusing and misunderstood metrics).

 - Lab: Lighthouse, WPT
 - Field: Not recommended as users interacting with your page can skew field measurements of TTI